vtexdocs/help-center-content/docs/tutorials/en/how-promotion-competition-works.md

 - **Price discount:** Promotions that apply a percentage or nominal discount to the product price.
 This includes various discounts such as [regular promotions](https://help.vtex.com/en/tracks/promocoes--6asfF1vFYiZgTQtOzwJchR/7FjbeZdE2KMwk5L1t98pZI), [progressive discounts](https://help.vtex.com/en/tutorial/desconto-progressivo--tutorials_324), and any other mechanisms that affect the price of an item.
 - **Shipping discount:** [Promotions with a discount applied to the shipping cost.](https://help.vtex.com/en/tutorial/configurar-promocoes-de-frete--6Lo5BR61KMiUFAAHGCdgfW)
-- **Giveaway:** Promotions that offer one or more giveaways to the customer.
+- **Gift:** Promotions that offer one or more gift to the customer.
 - **Formula:** Promotions with nominal discount based on [formula](https://help.vtex.com/en/tutorial/promocao-regular-com-desconto-nominal-baseado-em-formula--2Pwrq6THyGViNedQG381jV), which is one of the options of a regular promotion.

 ## Promotion sorting rule